SKoptew/ImageFourierTransform/readme.md

 # Image Fourier transform

-Simple C++ implementation of 2D FT - including 2D FFT based in Cooley–Tukey (no-recursive version, based in bit-reversal permutation of elements)
+Several  C++ implementations of 2D FT:
+    - brute-force;
+    - Cooley–Tukey FFT: recursive and no-recursive bit-reversal versions;
+    - Stockham FFT.

+This is not a production code, the aim was to better understand the differences between the algorithms and compare their performance by myself.